tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you analyzed that the design is highly cohesive, loosely coupled and components have clearly defined communication boundaries that are not poorly selected

-- Have you inspested and abstracted the communication between sub-components
+- Have you inspected and abstracted the communication between sub-components

 - Have you inspected your data objects and graphed the flow of data